 Directions to the North Cape Trailhead

-What’s one of the best things about PEI?
-It doesn’t take too long to get from point A to point B. If you’re starting from Summerside, follow the Veteran’s Memorial Highway (Hwy 2) north through Mt Pleasant, Elmsdale, and Tignish for 85 km or so.
-Once through Tignish, you’re going to turn left onto Route 12 and follow the coast for about 12 km to North Cape.
-Check out Google Maps directions before heading out.
+One of the best things about PEI is that it doesn’t take too long to get from one place to the next.
+If you’re starting from Summerside, follow the Veterans’ Memorial Highway (Hwy 2) north through Mt Pleasant, Elmsdale, and Tignish for 85 km or so.
+Once through Tignish, you’re going to turn left onto Route 12 and follow the coast for about 12 km to the North Cape Trailhead.
 You could also park at the other end of the trail.
-Oh, and if you’re hungry, take a short detour to Backwoods Burger in Tyne Valley for one of the best burgers on PEI.
+Oh, and if you’re hungry, take a short detour to Backwoods Burger in Tyne Valley.
 Yum!

-North Cape Trail — One of the Best PEI Hikes!
+North Cape Trail — One of the Best Hikes in PEI

 By now, you should know that North Cape is worth adding to your PEI itinerary!
 If you have a sunny day, exploring the North Cape Natural Trail is a great way to spend an hour or two.
 Depending in your fitness level and abilities, you might not find this much of a “hike,” but it’s a nice trail nonetheless. was impressed by the trail infrastructure and signage, especially since many East Coast trails are not maintained.